 While it is certainly likely that a Toyota Celica with balding tires has been pushed, pulled and repaired by its occupants on nearly every major transcontinental route, there are some basic systems that should be considered for a reliable, self-supported journey.
 The details will be covered later in the article, but there are two essential principles.

 I. Purchase the correct vehicle for the job: This applies on both ends of the spectrum, as a Unicat MAN truck would seem just as silly a choice for a trip through England as a Cadillac would be for an expedition across the Simpson Desert.
 This point cannot be overstated.
 Buy a vehicle with reserve capacity and capability for the intended route and conceivable challenges.
 If your goal is to travel solo through small colonial towns in Central Mexico, than a large camper is just not appropriate.
 If your goal is to cross the Sahara mostly off-piste, then a HiLux is a better choice than a Subaru.
-Avoid the desire for novelty if your intention is to actually cross borders.
-Why do terrorist like the hilux?
+Avoid the desire for novelty if your intention is to actually cross borders

 The Toyota Tacoma – An example of the “right” truck to start an expedition vehicle project with.